 - Physical surroundings.
 Physical surroundings like temperature, wall barriers, and improper wire installation may distort the transmission.

 - Travel distance.
 The further transmissions have to travel from their current location (e.g. your home or workplace) to a Central Office (C/O; the location of your connection provider), the more noise they experience along the way.

 Attenuation may occur to any type of signal whether it be copper, fibre, satellite, LTE, or even that overly-catchy pop song on the radio.
 When it comes to fibre and copper connections, however, fibre far outshines the alternatives.

 Fibre signals travel on high-frequency wavelengths of light insulated by glass tubes.
 Since light is resistant to sources of noise like electricity and radio frequencies, fibre connections have a very low attenuation rate.

 (Fun fact: Sharks love the taste of fibre cables.
 Luckily Google loves reinforcing those cables even more).

 Since copper signals are made up of electrical frequencies that are susceptible to noise, they are much more affected by physical surroundings than fibre.
 Anything from temperature to improper installation (this stuff ain’t your average DIY) may affect the copper line and increase the attenuation rate.

 As a rule of thumb, the lower the attenuation dB of your connection the better.

 Attenuation is a loss of signal strength measured in dB that reduces a connection’s maximum speed available due to the need for multiple repeat transmissions.

-Ultimately the level of attenuation you experience and the impact it has on your business depends on the distance between you and your C/O. The further the distance, the lower your available connection speed will be.
+Ultimately the attenuation you experience – and how it impacts your business – depends on the distance between you and your C/O. The further the distance, the lower your available connection speed will be.
 If you truly notice a difference in your copper connection due to attenuation, you may want to consider other alternatives.